-As a result of the constant economic and social development of the city, the Villa de Bilbao has also been urban developed, overcoming the limits of the original core and creating the Ensanche.
-Today, this area acts as the financial and commercial centre of the city, and it contains great diversity of architectural styles (modernist facades, functional buildings, baroque, neo-gothic, rationalist, mountain or Basque-style prints).
+As a result of the constant economic and social development of the city, the Villa de Bilbao has also been urbanised, overcoming the limits of the original core and creating the Ensanche.
+Today, this area acts as the financial and commercial centre of the city, and it contains a great diversity of architectural styles (modernist facades, functional buildings, baroque, neo-gothic, rationalist, mountain or Basque-style prints).
 This eclecticism is the result of the changes that Bilbao has experienced, which proves that it has always been a modern city of progress.

-Within the Ensanche, you can discover the Abando Starion, famous by its huge stained glass window which describes the history and traditions of the city; the Concordia Station, an architectural gem which used to shine inside of that grey industrial Bilbao prior to the transformation; and other majestic buildings and palaces that adorn the Gran Vía de Bilbao.
+Within the Ensanche, you can discover the Abando Starion, famous for its huge stained glass window which describes the history and traditions of the city; the Concordia Station, an architectural gem which used to shine inside of that grey industrial Bilbao prior to the transformation; and other majestic buildings and palaces that adorn the Gran Vía de Bilbao.

-This modernist style building used to serve as a wine storehouse, which has been recuperated in order to become a huge space for culture and leisure.
+Azkuna Zentroa – Alhóndiga Bilbao This modernist style building used to serve as a wine storehouse, which has been recuperated in order to become a huge space for culture and leisure.
 Inside, it is the Cultures Atrium, an impressive columns courtyard, whose roof is the transparent base of the swimming pool located in the Terrace of the Sun.

-This space is located in the former Free Warehouse, a place dedicated to the transit of international goods trade.
+Isozaki Towers This space is located in the former Free Warehouse, a place dedicated to the transit of international goods trade.
 Isozaki is the name of the Japanese architect who wanted to make this 21st Century City Gate to connect the Ensanche and the Estuary, which consists of a grand stairway, inspired in the Plaza de España in Rome, and two 83-meter twin towers.

-It is the largest pelota court in Euskadi, whose interior accommodates three facilities: Fronton de Mano, Trinkete and Kirol Etxea, the three sports federations.
+Frontón Bizkaia It is the largest pelota court in Euskadi, whose interior accommodates three facilities: Fronton de Mano, Trinkete and Kirol Etxea, the three sports federations.
 On weekends you can attend pelota games, a traditional Basque sport.
 In addition, in the area where it is located, Miribilla, you can find other modern infrastructures such as the “Bilbao Arena” Sports Palace.

 Some areas to go for pintxos are: Casco Viejo, with more than 200 establishments; Poza Street, a street full of bars that heads to the San Mamés football stadium; Diputación, the centre of the pintxo route; and Mercado de la Ribera, one of the most special areas of Bilbao due to its combination of market and gastropubs.

-Besides enjoying the pintxos, you cannot leave Bilbao without tasting its famous wine, the txakoli.
+Besides enjoying the pintxos, you cannot leave Bilbao without tasting its famous wine, txakoli.
 This white wine, which was originally produced in the hamlets, has become a valuable international wine thanks to the professionalization of its production.

+Thanks to the transformation process, Bilbao has been recovering green areas, both in urban and forest parks.
 The forest parks are connected by the Green Ring of Bilbao, where you can walk the Great Route of Bilbao (GR), which goes through the Artxanda, Monte Avril, Arnotegi, Pagasarri and Arraiz parks.
-From there you can have the best pictures of the Bilbao skyline.
+From there, you can have the best pictures of the Bilbao skyline.